Center of the American Experiment

 The Center of the American Experiment is a Minnesota-based think tank that advocates for conservative and free-market principles.
+John Hinderaker, of the Power Line blog, is its president.

 Overview

 The Center of the American Experiment was founded in 1990 by Mitch Pearlstein, a former Reagan appointee.
 Annette Meeks previously served as the organization's CEO.
 It has received grants from the Bradley Foundation and the John M. Olin Foundation.
 Katherine Kersten is a Senior Fellow at the organization.

 The Center has supported school vouchers and opposed affirmative action, particularly in academia.
 The organization has been credited with playing a major role in empowering conservatives in Minnesota.

+Its offices were set on fire in February 2024 in a case of arson.